 Less-than-Significant Impact with Mitigation for Parks.
 As described in Section 2.4.3, the footprint of the proposed off-ramp from northbound I-280 to Winchester Boulevard, including modifications to Tisch Way and the reconstruction of the Monroe POC, would require approximately 0.45 acre of right-of-way from the southerly portion of Frank Santana Park (see Figure 2.4-2).
 This area is currently occupied by the southerly segment of the park's walking/jogging path and the southerly portion of the outfield of the softball field, both of which would be directly impacted.
 Approximately 24 trees would also be impacted.
-The Project would implement the mitigation measures listed in Section 2.4.4, which would reduce impacts to a less-than-significant level.38 unplanned growth but would facilitate the planned growth of the area as identified in the Envision San José 2040 General Plan.
-The General Plan contains policies that ensure that the future capacity of services (e.g., schools, utilities, police and fire protection, libraries, parks, etc.) will be adequate to serve that planned growth.
+The Project would implement the mitigation measures listed in Section 2.4.4, which would reduce impacts to a less-than-significant level.39

 No Impact for Police, Fire, School, and/or Other Facilities.
 The Project is limited to improvements to an existing interchange and is intended to improve traffic operations in the project area.
-As stated previously in Section 2.5, Growth, the Project would not induce
+As stated previously in Section 2.5, Growth, the Project would not induce unplanned growth but would facilitate the planned growth of the area as identified in the

-38 See also Appendix A of this EIR/EA for a detailed discussion of the effects of the Project on Santana Park and the mitigation measures included in the Project.
+39 See also Appendix A of this EIR/EA for a detailed discussion of the effects of the Project on Santana Park and the mitigation measures included in the Project.